frieduellister/frieduellister.github.io/pages/oslo-penguin-cup/oslo-penguin-cup-2025.md

 ## Contact and information

-If you have any questions or requests you can send us an email on opc@frieduellister.no.
+If you have any questions or requests you can send us an email on post@frieduellister.no.
 Any important updates will be sendt by email to everyone that have registered for the event.

 ## Program and Schedule